jiho/discr/README.md

 What `disc_assemble()` does is look for files with the given pattern in their name, read them all and concatenate the result.

-Now you are ready to do you analyses in R. `discusr` provides a few helpful functions to work with angles
+Now you are ready to do you analyses in R. `discr` provides a few helpful functions to work with angles

     ?summary.circular
     ?polar